 Don’t you just love to see the scale drop in numbers and that great feeling when your clothes fit just right?
 How about when everything screeches to a halt?
 Crickets chirp, nothing budges.
 That moment when you realize hitting a certain age and suddenly no matter how hard we exercise or watch our nutrition, we just aren’t seeing the workout results that inspire us to keep going.

 Simply changing the time of day you exercise can spark the metabolism: Your body can get used to the time of day you workout.
-If you usually get moving first thing in the morning, try a PM workout.
+If you usually get moving first thing in the morning, try working out in the evening.
 The variation may be harder for the body and therefore requires extra energy.
 On the other hand, you may find you work out better the new time of day and can then go longer and harder.

 Studies show that by drinking more water (aim for ½ your body weight in ounces.
 For example, a 150 lb woman should drink about 75 ounces a day) weight loss is increased by 30% for both men and women.
 They note that up to 40% of the increase in calorie burning is caused by the body’s attempt to heat the ingested water.
 So, the colder the better!
 The best test to know you are well hydrated is to check your urine.
 Dark yellow means you need to drink up.
 Clear or light yellow means you’re well hydrated.
-And a well hydrated body speeds up the metabolism, just another reason to drink up!
+And a well-hydrated body speeds up the metabolism!

 Getting older does not have to mean throwing in the towel on diet and exercise and giving in to a slowing metabolism.
 It just means we have to be a little more pro-active and outsmart the aging process, which luckily, can be done!
 Follow the tips above and you’ll be seeing better workout results before you know it.